Main roles and responsibilities in the software development cycle

 This role lies at the heart of the development team.
 Developers transform graphics and business requirements into application functionalities.
-With the use of different programming languages and tools, they build the final product.
+Using different programming languages and tools, they build the final product.
 Developers are divided into Junior, Mid and Senior Developers according to their skills and experience.

 Developers have different specialisations.
 Backend Developers work with the application architecture and databases.
 FrontEnds are responsible for visual aspects and user interaction elements.
 Mobile Developers build applications for systems like Android and Apple iOS.
-Very often, the development team needs the contribution of all specialists to successfully fulfil project goals.
+Very often, the development team needs all specialists’ contributions to fulfil project goals successfully.

 This role refers to a Technical and Development Team Leader who translates business requirements into technical solutions.
 In addition, they help developers overcome technical issues, calculate estimates, and support product releases.

-The Technical Link also acts an important point of contact to resolve the technical challenges of Business Analysts, the Project Manager and Developers.
+The Technical Link also acts as an essential point of contact to resolve the technical challenges of Business Analysts, the Project Manager and Developers.

 QA specialist (tester)

-Tests need to be performed at every step of a project to ensure that the team maintains a high level of product quality.
+Tests must be performed at every project step to ensure that the team maintains a high level of product quality.
 QA Specialists check the entire system in search of technical and design flaws.
 They identify bugs connected with the wrong data, dysfunctional features, and misleading or incorrect process flows.
 Each bug is documented and passed to the development team to be fixed.
 QA Specialists are also highly involved in security and performance testing.
 They work closely with the development team and are responsible for performing tests on every project environment.

 Before the software release, a User Acceptance Test needs to be completed.
 The main goal of this test is to evaluate the system’s performance in a vast range of real-world scenarios.
 Testers are responsible for preparing and conducting the UAT test cases and scenarios.
 These tests help to ensure that the final solution fulfils a project’s goals.
-It also helps to identify possible obstacles that need to be resolved to meet the end-users’ requirements.
+It also helps identify possible obstacles that must be resolved to meet the end-user’s requirements.

 Software Development is a complex process full of challenges.
 There is a long list of variables that might impact your project.
-One of the most important factors is a team’s components and structure.
-Developers need support, knowledge and the expertise of their team members.
-Their specialisation and experience make the difference between a project’s success or failure.
+One of the most critical factors is a team’s components and structure.
+Developers need the support, knowledge and expertise of their team members.
+Their specialisation and experience distinguish between a project’s success or failure.

 A professional software development company analyses your needs before determining what roles are essential for building your team.
-At HeadChannel, we are always looking for the best solution for our customers.
-Our cross-functional team is experienced and ready to take on any and all challenges to successfully deliver your project.
+At HeadChannel, we always seek the best solution for our customers.
+Our cross-functional team is experienced and ready to take on all challenges to successfully deliver your project.